-School of Dentistry COURSE SYLLABUS
+ool of Dentistry URSE SYLLABUS

 ORAL PHYSIOLOGY AND OCCLUSION BD 1215

 Course Title Course Number

-VISION/MISSION Qu.
+VISION/MISSION Qu

-Philosophy: Vision To be the university of first choice of the leading higher education institution fistering In implementing the quality policy, we in 1.
-Develop and maintain qualified and co- 2.
-Attain organizational unity and effective 3.
-Ensure functional and efficient systems
+Philipsophy: Vision To be the university of first choice of the leading higher education institution floatening excellence in the pursuit of incalledge while engendering personal integrity and social inscitorability. in implementing the quality policy, we in .
+Develop and maintain qualified and collision of the control of the collision of t

-excellence in the pursuit of knowledge while engendering personal integrity and social responsibility.
-Missaine.
-Discensinate information efficiently to the sidentify the needs of the University config.
-Provide adequate resources and facilities.

-To build a brighter future - for our students, the Philippines, and the world.
-Improve quality services continuously to
+Mission To build a brighter future - for our students, the Philippines, and the world.
+It is committed to: Provide a not and stimulating academic environment in order to promote creative and Provide edequate resources and facilit Improve quality services continuously t EXPECTED 6

-Provide a nich and stimulating academic environment in order to promote creative and scholarly academic pursuits among its faculty and equip students with the knowledge,
+scholade academic number access in faculty and ancies students with the inculation Candinto Stobutos Chilly Vo.